sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 - **Pricing**: pricing varies region to region and is transparent in the service pricing page

 ## AWS Availability Zones
+- An Availability Zone is a single data center or a group of data centers within a Region.
 - Each region has many availability zones (usually 3, min is 3, max is 6).
 Example:
 	- ap-southeast-2a
 	- ap-southeast-2b